IRELAND ELOPEMENT GUIDE

 Hi, I’m Stacey, the S.A.K. behind S.A.K.DESIGNS.
 I’ve been working as a makeup artist specialising in bridal makeup for over 10 years.
 I’m based in Co.
 Armagh and travel widely throughout Northern and Southern Ireland.
 My style of bridal makeup is best known as flawless, timeless, natural makeup.
 I want you to adore your bridal makeup and look and feel like the best version of yourself.
 I love to create beautiful skin that looks like skin and accentuate your features, not mask them.

-How Much Does it Cost to Elope in Ireland?
+How much does it cost to Elope in Ireland?

 The cost can vary, if you are counting on a photographer, videographer, hair and makeup and florists, permits, wedding outfits, hotels or b&bs plus flights it can range from £4000- £10000.
 Again, this is all depending on all of the above and if you are including them all, etc. Either way, it will cost way less than a traditional wedding.
+You can keep your Ireland elopement cost down by keeping it as simple as possible.
+But make sure to hire an elopement photographer to capture those memories and a once-in-a-lifetime adventure.

 What’s included in my Ireland Elopement Packages?